 We define diluted adjusted earnings per share as adjusted net income divided by the weighted-average common shares outstanding for the period, reflecting the dilution which could occur if equity-based awards are converted into common share equivalents as calculated using the treasury stock method.
 We use diluted adjusted earnings per share as an internal performance measure in the management of our operations because we believe it gives our management and financial statement users useful insight into our results of operations and our underlying business performance.
 Diluted adjusted earnings per share should not be viewed as a substitute for diluted earnings per share calculated in accordance with GAAP, and other companies may define diluted adjusted earnings per share differently.
 Diluted adjusted earnings per share is calculated as follows:

-Year Ended December 31, (in t 2021 2020 hares and per share data) (mr nousanus except s iiai es ai iu per snare uata) Adjusted net income \$ 53,443 \$ 8,867 Weighted-average common shares outstanding, diluted 26,111,904 25,598,647 Diluted adjusted earnings per share \$ 2.05 \$ 0.35
+Year Ended December 31, 2021 2020 (in t housands except s hares a nd per share data) Adjusted net income \$ 53,443 \$ 8,867 Weighted-average common shares outstanding, diluted 26,111,904 25,598,647 Diluted adjusted earnings per share \$ 2.05 \$ 0.35